joshco/spoke-docker/README.md

 6. Mount the container's source directory back to your local machine for local editing
 > Eg, in windows map `\\<dockerIP>\spokesrc` to S:

+## Browsing

+Point your favorite browser at http://<dockerIP>:3400/

+## Connect via Postgres PGadmin

+connect to host <dockerIP> on port 55432